-Then, sketch a picture of your family.
+Then, sketch a picture of the people you live with.
 Remember, families come in all different shapes and sizes and this is something we should celebrate!

 Take a look over Sam's family tree on the next page.
 Then, create a family tree labelling each person and showing how everyone is connected.